GeZhouyang/3D_bubble_volume/README.md

 ## Brief description of the code

 Given a 3D image of a periodic bubble dispersion, how to count the actual number of bubbles inside and get the individual volume of each one?
-Here, a periodic dispersion means the organization/shape of the bubbles has periodicity in the spatial directions, and our 3D image is colorless, i.e. it is an intensity field (or local volume fraction).
+Here, a periodic dispersion means the organization/shape of the bubbles has periodicity in the spatial directions, and the 3D image is colorless, i.e. it is an intensity field (or local volume fraction).

 To solve this problem, we divide the task into two parts.